milanglacier/dotemacs/README.md

 they are loaded during your startup anyway.
 Using these hooks only skews `(emacs-init-time)` and does not accurately reflect startup time.
 This configuration is honest and truly lazy loads packages.

-## Naming conventions (WIP)

-- A symbol prefixed with `my:` indicates it is a function.

-- A symbol prefixed with `my$` indicates it is a variable.

-- A symbol prefixed with `my%` indicates it is a macro.

-- A symbol prefixed with `my~` indicates it is a mode or an interactive command.

-  (This also means that the derivative variables defined by a mode are also prefixed with `my~`, e.g. `my~foo-mode-hook`).

-- A symbol prefixed with `my*` indicates it is generated via closure or macro.

-- A symbol prefixed with `my&` indicates it is a special symbol like faces.

 ## Corfu or Company?